 If the handset or other piece of mobile equipment that you buy from a mobile phone service provider or other retailer becomes faulty you can return it and you can get a repair replacement or a refund.
 The legislation does not specify what kind of redress the retailer has to give you but you should expect that it will be reasonable.
 You can read about how to complain here.
 If you have exhausted the complaints mechanism of the mobile phone service provider and you are still dissatisfied you can take your claim to the Small Claims Court.

-Mobile phone insurance like other types of insurance, insures the handset against loss, theft, etc. .
-Many mobile insurance policies offer to protect your mobile in specific situations, such as accidental damage, from theft, loss, water damage, accidental damage and more.
+Mobile phone insurance like other types of insurance can insure the handset against loss, theft, etc. Many mobile insurance policies offer to protect your mobile in specific situations, such as accidental damage, from theft, loss, water damage, accidental damage and more.
 Often when you purchase a mobile telephone, you may be asked whether you require mobile phone insurance.
 Check the initial amount that you need to pay before the insurance company will pay for any loss or damage to insured items.
-This initial amount you must pay , is called the excess.
+This initial amount you must pay is called the excess.
 If you have home and contents insurance for your home the theft of your mobile phone may be covered by that insurance – you can check this with your insurance company.
-Specific mobile phone insurance may cover other items such as calls made by unscrupulous people.

-When you purchase a bill pay mobile telephone in Ireland, you sign a contract for a service that allows you use a combination of services such as phone calls, text and picture messaging etc,..
+When you purchase a bill pay mobile telephone, you sign a contract for a service that allows you use a combination of services such as phone calls, text and picture messaging.
 All consumers should be fully aware of what their contract terms and conditions.
-If your service provider allows you to use your mobile phone when you travel you can be charged ‘roaming rates’.
-Roaming’ is the ability to use your mobile phone while abroad.
+If your service provider allows you to use your mobile phone when you travel you can be charged roaming rates.
+Roaming is the ability to use your mobile phone while abroad.
 You should be aware that the charges for using your phone when roaming are are different to the rates charged when making calls at home.

 Mobile phone operators must provide their customers with a cut-off spending limit of €50 (excluding VAT) a month on their internet surfing bill when roaming within the EU, although a customer can opt for a higher limit.
 When 80% of the cash limit has been reached, the operator has to warn you that you are approaching the limit and will be cut off, unless that limit is changed.
 From 1 July 2012 these measures also apply when roaming outside the EU.